 3. Additional staff training.

-A new General Manager, Mary Burr, will work closely with Taylor Clark, Operations Manager, to ensure all Caesar Creek Flea Market staff hired by Levin Service Co. will interact with shops and shoppers with a positive, professional manner.
+Amber our new Operations Manager, will ensure all Caesar Creek Flea Market staff hired by Levin Service Co. will interact with shops and shoppers with a positive, professional manner.
 Friendly and helpful staff will go a long way to create a memorable, fun visit to the market.

 4. New marketing and advertising.